 While a well-established forward supply chain exists for the procurement of assets, most manufacturers, retailers, corporations and government agencies have not made significant investments in their reverse supply chain process or systems.
 The reverse supply chain addresses the redeployment and remarketing of surplus and salvage assets.
 These assets generally consist of retail customer returns, overstock products and end-of-life goods or capital assets from both the corporate and government sectors.
-According to the National Retail Federation, a retail industry association, the total value of merchandise returned in the United States for 2013 is estimated to be \$259 billion, up approximately 19% from \$217 billion in 2011.
+According to a May 2015 report by the retail analyst firm IHL Group, retailers worldwide lose a staggering \$1.75 trillion annually due to the cost of overstocks, out-of-stocks and needless returns.
+And the Investment Recovery Association reports on its website that at any given time, almost 20% of a typical organization's capital assets are surplus to its needs.